Carl Froch vs. George Groves II: Fight details

 As part of the entrance spectacle, Groves first entered the arena on an open top bus, accompanied by the song "Underdog" by Kasabian.
 Froch, who entered to a medley of "We Will Rock You" by Queen and "Shoot to Thrill" by AC/DC, chose a more conventional walk through the stands.
 Unlike in their first fight, the crowd was overwhelmingly in support of Groves.
 In the early rounds of the fight itself, which was described as "often cagey" and one which "burned slowly", Groves started well by landing his jab consistently and catching Froch with a combination at the end of round two.
 Froch started to utilise his own jab in round three, as both boxers exchanged heavy shots.
 In the fourth, Groves returned to his jab, but Froch responded at the end of the round by catching Groves on the ropes with body punches.

 Round five was action-packed, as several exchanges of clean punches from both boxers elicited a standing ovation from the crowd.
 In the sixth, Froch pressed forward while landing more punches, but Groves responded with his own at the end of the round.
 He followed this up in round seven by landing a left hook that made Froch stumble, as well as a hurtful right hook soon afterwards.
 By this stage, Froch led by 67–66 on two of the judges' scorecards, with the third judge scoring it 68–65 for Groves.
-Froch began to rally back in the eighth by pursuing Groves against the ropes, which culminated in the finishing moment of the fight: a left hook from Froch, blocked by Groves' glove, was followed by a devastating right hook flush on the chin, sending Groves to the canvas in a crumpled heap.
+Froch began to rally back in the eighth by pursuing Groves against the ropes, which culminated in the finishing moment of the fight: a left hook from Froch, blocked by Groves' glove, was followed by a devastating right cross flush on the chin, sending Groves to the canvas in a crumpled heap.
 Without any controversy this time, referee Charlie Fitch immediately waved off the fight as a knockout at 2 minutes and 43 seconds, as Groves attempted to stand up on shaky legs.